Financial Adviser Ivanhoe

 Being unsecured, they will carry a higher interest rate than a bond due to the increase risk associated with them.
 Many investors have treated these investments as a Term Deposit on steroids, and discounted many of the risks of hybrid shares.
 The regulator ASIC has raised this as area of concern.

-Hybrids do play an important role in an investment portfolio, but care needs to be taken, this is where a GNS Group Financial Consultant can assist.
+Hybrids do play an important role in an investment portfolio, but care needs to be taken, this is where a GNS Group Financial Adviser can assist.
 If you are based in Melbourne, we recommend coming into our offices to discuss matters further.

 Most of us have shares either owned directly or as part of our super funds.
 Being a shareholder means you are a part owner of a business, and as a result you share in the profitability of the company.
 If the business suffers a loss or even a expectation of a lower profit, then your shares can decline in value and can even become worthless should he company enter bankruptcy.